 - Producers who believe they have an animal that is eligible under the Canada-Alberta BSE Surveillance Program should contact their local certified veterinarian.
 Failure by Canada to test an adequate number of these cattle may jeopardize market access of ruminants or ruminant products.

 - Producers are responsible for checking feedbags carefully for the label “Do not feed to cattle, sheep, deer or other ruminants”.
-Such feed contains material that is prohibited for ruminants.
-If you mix feed on your farm, ensure that you follow directions and prevent cross contamination of ruminant feeds with that intended for non-ruminants (horses, hogs, poultry).
+Such feed may contain material that is prohibited for ruminants.
+If you mix feed on your farm, ensure that you follow directions and prevent cross contamination of ruminant feeds with feed that is intended for non-ruminants (horses, hogs, poultry).

-- All feeds containing prohibited material must be free of SRM.
-Livestock producers should purchase only feeds identified by retailers or manufacturers as free of SRM.
+- Livestock producers should purchase only feeds identified by retailers or manufacturers as free of SRM.